LiRongchuan/raspbot-public/README.md

 # Raspberry Pi Wearable Device: Voice Assistant & Fall Detection System

 ## Project Overview
 This project is a smart wearable device based on Raspberry Pi, integrating a voice interaction assistant and real-time fall detection functionality, specifically designed for the elderly and individuals requiring special care.
 The device uses sensors to monitor body movement in real-time, automatically triggering an alarm when a fall is detected and enabling help-seeking through the voice assistant.
-It also supports voice control for weather queries, time announcements, emergency contacts, and more.
+It also supports emergency alarm on wechat.

 ## Features